 Marinate the chicken pounded and cut in thin strips in buttermilk, salt and pepper overnight in the fridge.
 Buttermilk makes the chicken stay juicy and tender.
 Break the eggs and mildly beat them in a shallow dish.
 Make the bread crumbs and season them with the ingredients mentioned above in another shallow dish.

-They are juicy, yummy and very healthy compared to the fried chicken that we normally eat out.
-They are prepared fresh at a fraction of cost of what you would spend eating out, and they are really tasty.
+These baked chicken strips are juicy, yummy and far healthier than fried chicken you may normally eat at a fast food restaurant.
+They’re prepared fresh at a fraction of the cost of what you’d spend eating out, and they are really tasty.
 Try it today!